benlawson/MusicLingo/README.md

 ####by Ben Lawson
 ==================

 The goal of this project is to create an easier way to manipultate music and query it.
-This language is built from using user-submitted data to allmusic.com.
-In the general, the expressions relate to lyrics.
-I hope to all a 'play' statement that will search for the song on YouTube or similar and play from that.
+This language uses data generated from the user-contributed website [allmusic.com](allmusic.com).
+The print statement prints to screen and the play function will read aloud the results through your speakers.
+Deadcode elimination will short circuit poorly phrased queries to return the expected 'None' before the query reaches the server.

 Some sample queries:
 ```